[This story was originally published on 27 July 2019 and was updated on 9 March 2020.]

-It’s two minutes to midnight on the doomsday clock, and the world’s wealthy are taking note.
+It’s 100 second to midnight on the doomsday clock, and the world’s wealthy are taking note.

 Used to track how close the world is to destroying itself, the clock is the closest to midnight it has ever been, due to a combination of nuclear and climate change risks.